 Keith Syson, Senior Partner at Stevens & Bolton said: “It was a pleasure to work with Cameron and his team to bring about this successful exit and we wish them well in their new venture.”

-The Stevens & Bolton team was led by corporate partner Keith Syson, together with Charlotte Lane and Edward Cummings (corporate), Charlotte Tillett and Melissa Turner (intellectual property), Michelle Hobbs (employment), Beverley Flynn and Imogen Armstrong (commercial).
+The Stevens & Bolton team was led by corporate partner Keith Syson, together with Charlotte Lane and Edward Cummings (corporate), Charlotte Tillett and Melissa Turner (intellectual property), Gustaf Duhs (regulatory), Michelle Hobbs (employment) and Beverley Flynn (commercial).